Mystery Monday: Minette Walters

 If an author has written more than one series (and many authors have), I'll talk about different series in different posts to keep things as clear as possible.
 For those interested in reading some of the featured titles, I've noted at the end of each book's summary whether it's available at the Copper Queen Library (CQL) or at another library in Cochise County through Interlibrary Loan (ILL).

-Minette Walters (born September 26, 1949) is an English crime writer.
+rs (born September 26, 1949) is an English crime writer.
 Walters’ themes include isolation, family dysfunction, rejection, marginalization, justice, and revenge.
 Her novels are often set against real backgrounds and real events to draw her readers into the “reality” of what she is writing about.
 With no series character tying her to particular people, places, or times, she moves freely around settings – a sink estate, a Dorset village, a suburb of London – although every setting is "claustrophobic" to encourage the characters "to turn on each other."

 Walters describes herself as an exploratory writer who never uses a plot scheme, begins with simple premises, has no idea "whodunit" until half-way through a story, but who remains excited about each novel because she, along with her reader, wants to know what happens next.

 The Shape of Snakes (2001) – November, 1978.
 The winter of discontent.
 Britain is on strike.
 The dead lie unburied, garbage piles in the streets – and somewhere in West London, a black woman dies in a rain-filled gutter.
-Known as "Mad Annie," she was despised by her neighbors.
+Known as "Mad Annie,"

 Her passing would have gone unmourned and unnoticed but for the young woman who finds her and who believes – apparently against reason – that Annie was murdered.